RebelToolbox/RebelDocumentation/tutorials/animation/introduction.rst

 sprite for this tutorial and click on the key button.

-As we don't have a track already set up for the transform/location property, Godot asks whether it should set it up for us.
+As we don't have a track already set up for the transform/location property, the Rebel Editor asks whether it should set it up for us.
 Click **Create**.

 This creates a new track and our first keyframe at the beginning of the timeline: